Basking Ridge, New Jersey’s Most Famous Incident

 Reference Books

 Lee Papers – The biography of Charles Lee has not yet been properly written.
 Edward Langworthy edited his essays and miscellaneous papers, with an interesting biographical sketch, under the title “Memoirs of the late Charles Lee, Esq.”
 (London, 1792).
 The sketch by Jared Sparks (“American Biography,” 2d series, viii., Boston, 1846) is carefully written.
-Still, it has little value today, because the author knew nothing of that treasonable correspondence with the Howe’s which modifies so profoundly our view of Lee’s whole career in America.
-George H. Moore announced in 1860 a biography and collection of essays, with documents never before published: but this much-needed book has not yet made its appearance.
-Dr. Moore’s monograph cited above contains much information not easily to be found elsewhere; the portrait which stands as its frontispiece is reduced from the folio print published in London during the Revolutionary War
+Still, it has little value today because the author knew nothing of that treasonable correspondence with Howe, which modifies our view of Lee’s career in America.
+George H. Moore announced in 1860 a biography and collection of essays, with documents never before published, but this much-needed book has not yet appeared.
+Dr. Moore’s monograph cited above contains much information not easily to be found elsewhere; the portrait, which stands as its frontispiece, is reduced from the folio print published in London during the Revolutionary War.

-It’s sad to note that as of 2018, all of the people below except the Rica’s (who’ve since moved) have passed.
+It’s sad to note that as of 2018, all people below except the Rica’s (who’ve since moved) have passed.
 We are grateful to have interviewed them for this research.

 - June Kennedy was the head of the Fellowship of Churches and created a program combining all church members and upcoming events.
 She might have a file on the WWT.
 (Deceased)